Convex-Dev/convex/docs/design/memory.md

 #### Memory Size

-Each CVM object is defined to have a "Memory Size" which approximates the storage requirement (in bytes) for the object (including all child objects, if the object is a data structure).
+Each CVM object is defined to have a "Memory Size" which approximates the actual storage requirement (in bytes) for the object

+The Memory Size includes:

+- The size of the encoding of the Cell in bytes
+- The total size of all child Cells, (e.g. if the object is a data structure)
+- An allowance for indexing and storage overheads (currently set to a fixed estimate of 64 bytes)

 #### Consumption